joshi-bharat/deep_underwater_localization/README.md

 and extract them.
 The training file is available as `.data/my_data/final_train.txt`.
 Each line in the training file represents each image in the format like `image_index image_absolute_path img_width img_height label_index 2D_bounding_box 3D_keypoint_projection`.
 2D_bounding_box format: `x_min y_min x_max y_max` top left -> (x_min,y_min) and bottom right -> (x_max, y_max).
 3D_keypoint_projection contains
 the projections of 8 corners of Aqua (any other object you want to use) 3D object model in the image.

-For future work, projections of
-3D Aqua center are also appended at the end.
-Change nV to 9 in [args.py](args.py) if you want to use center of object as keypoint.
+For future work, projections of 3D Aqua center are also appended at the end.
+Change nV to 9 in [args.py](args.py) if you want to use center of object as keypoint as well.